Jantzen Beach Carousel: History

-In 1987, the carousel was listed on the National Register of Historic Places, along with four others.
-However, it was delisted in 2008 because of plans for relocation to the Portland Children's Museum, which never came to fruition.
-The carousel has been designated "endangered" by the Architectural Heritage Center.
-In 2012, it was included in the Historic Preservation League of Oregon's list of Oregon's Most Endangered Places.
+In 1987, the carousel was listed on the NRHP, along with four others.
+However, it was delisted in 2008 because of plans for the relocation of the carousel to the Portland Children's Museum, which never came to fruition.
+The carousel was designated "endangered" by the Architectural Heritage Center.
+In 2012, it was added to the Historic Preservation League of Oregon's (now Restore Oregon) list of Oregon's Most Endangered Places, and remains identified as such in 2025.